-During the 1970s the continued dismantling of Hakalau included closure of Hakalau School and shutting down Hakalau Mill after 92 years of operation.
+During the 1970s the continued dismantling of Hakalau included closure of Hakalau School, shutting down Hakalau Mill after 92 years of operation, and disinterring remains from the Japanese Cemetery in Hakalau Lower Camp.
 Further consolidation of operations among formerly independent plantations was needed to improve efficiency and enable modernization to address issues of aging infrastructure and the need to comply with new environmental regulations.
 Environmental issues began to be raised related to the dumping of sewage into the ocean from the various camps, including Ninole, Hakalau Upper and Lower Camps.

 - In 1972 the Clean Water Act amendments to the Federal Water Pollution Control Act of 1948 set the stage for changes to wastewater management for years to come, including within the Hakalau Kuleana, i.e., between the 14 and 20 Mile Markers along Highway 19, the Hawaii Belt Road.
 Specifically, the Clean Water Act:

 - Established the basic structure for regulating pollutant discharges into the waters of the United States.

 - Gave EPA the authority to implement pollution control programs such as setting wastewater standards for industry.

 - Maintained existing requirements to set water quality standards for all contaminants in surface waters.

 - Made it unlawful for any person to discharge any pollutant from a point source into navigable waters, unless a permit was obtained under its provisions.

 - Funded the construction of sewage treatment plants under the construction grants program.